JetRockers: History

 Later in 2007 drummer Ivan Lutsyk decided to leave the band as he wanted to develop as a guitar player.
 Vyacheslav Dyak proposed his colleague drummer Mykola Glibovych.
 Vasyl interviewed Mykola in summer 2007 with intention to hire to JetLab SBU.
 Of course, Mykola had to play the drums right in the office just after the interview, and most of present people were surprised that Mykola played so loud.
 But it was negotiated that Mykola would be ready after the training in SoftServe University, so he joined the band in February 2008.

 Then was a time of vocals rotations.
 Olena Strelchenko used to sing for a while.
 Eventually JetRockers welcomed Olga Didukh (then she changed her last name to Moroz after her husband).
 Oleksandr Sukholeyster joined JetRockers as keyboards player.
 This staff played in 2008 and achieved even better appreciation because of higher quality of both sound and performance.

-JetRockers plays on SoftServe Company Day.
-It is annual celebration that takes place in Buhta Vikingiv resort, ~20 kilometers from Lviv.
-In 2007 JetRockers played as the opener for the famous Ukrainian band Tartak in front of more than 1000 people.
-In 2008 JetRockers played as the opener for another Ukrainian headliner Skryabin.
-JetRockers did not play in 2009 due to the different place of company day celebration, hence unavailability of the big scene for the planned performance.
-There are opinions that it was linked to the Economic crisis of 2008.

-Recent considerable performance took place at Millennium night club in Lviv on December 26, 2009.
-Current line-up includes new drummer Rustam Iskandarov (he also plays in Black Jack) and bass player Andriy Savchyn (he also plays in Fayno).